Jukelyn/acnh-diy-codes/README.md

 `grouped_diy_codes_output.txt` is the DIY codes in groups of 40 per line

+`lookup.py` is an extra script to lookup DIY Recipe codes against the list to show which item they are associated to.

 ## Usage
-`python main.py`: Runs the script.

-The script does not need to actually be ran unless the `list.txt` (from the site) is updated in the future.
+`python main.py`: Runs the main script.
+This script does *not* need to actually be ran unless the `list.txt` (from the above linked site) is updated in the future (date as of writing this is 1 March 2025).
 The outputted files are provided as either 1 DIY recipe per line or groups of 40 in `diy_codes_output.txt` and `grouped_diy_codes_output.txt`, respectively.

+`python lookup.py`: Runs the lookup script.
+It prompts for the 11-digit code to be entered and it checks if the code is associated with an item in the `list.txt` file.
+If it is, it outputs the relevant information for that item.

 ## Example order
 Line 1 from `grouped_diy_codes_output.txt` contains the following: